Faces of COVID: A look at the people behind coronavirus statistics in eastern Idaho

 “She couldn’t talk because she had the tubes down her throat,” he recalled in an interview with a Post Register reporter on the Monday before Thanksgiving.

-A few days later, she was hospitalized, and later was put on a ventilator.
+A few days later, she was hospitalized.
 David thought it would be a quick stay.

 It wasn’t.

-More calls would come through the next month while Alexandria was put on a ventilator in the hospital.
+More calls would come through the next month while Alexandria was put on a ventilator.
 Sometimes she could talk.
 But David remembers “she could barely whisper” — her throat sore from the machine that forced oxygen down her lungs to keep her alive.

 “Her throat didn’t ever recover, I don’t think,” David said. “… She was just stressed and couldn’t really say too much.”